chitoperalta/rubberize/README.md

 Rubberize is a Python library designed to enhance the presentation of calculations in Jupyter notebooks and Python scripts.

-**In Jupyter Notebooks:** Rubberize transforms code cells containning calculations into beautifully typeset mathematical expressions using LaTeX, making engineering and scientific computations easier to read and review.
+**In Jupyter Notebooks:** Rubberize transforms code cells containing calculations into beautifully typeset mathematical expressions using LaTeX, making engineering and scientific computations easier to read and review.
 Simply use the `%%tap` magic command to render your code as math-rich output.